 By our personal and saving faith Jesus gives our eternal body and eternal soul a blessed eternal life with him.
 The personal faith act of adult full immersion baptism lines up with what Paul's faith challenge to the the fledgling Roman church (in the heart of Greco Roman religious profligacy) at Romans12,1-2: "Therefore, I urge you, brothers and sisters, in view of God's mercy, to offer your bodies as a living sacrifice, holy and pleasing to God- this is your true and proper worship."
 NIV

-So any bit of modern evangelical rapprochement to a bible based adult water baptism would go a long way toward unifying Christian church practice and doctrine, and one day, likely bear fruit by knitting together once again the one fell swoop of the biblical salvation event.
+So any bit of modern evangelical rapprochement to a bible based adult water baptism would go a long way toward unifying Christian church practice and doctrine, and one day, likely bear fruit- by knitting the whole body together once again the one fell swoop of the biblical salvation event.

 Some of the most gung ho reformers, the Anabaptists, the Re-baptizers, by the 16th century also had copies of the Word and were on fire for an adult believer's baptism.